 #02-48/53 Wisma Atria 435 Orchard Road, Tel: 6732 1383

-A Father and traveler who enjoys to eat, shop, travel and taking pictures with Samsung S10+.
+A Father and traveler who enjoys to eat, shop, travel and taking pictures with Samsung S21 Ultra.
 I’m a full time blogger, youtuber and father for two.

 I travel around 17 International trips per year.
 Remember to follow us at www.instagram.com/placesandfoods and www.youtube.com/placesandfoods.
-Contact me at [email protected]
+For ads or features, contact me at [email protected]